estiens/world_cup_json/README.md

 # FIFA WORLD CUP 2022

+## and we made it!
+2024 WWC or 2026 is anyone's game :D Congrats to Argentina!

+--

 We are super up and running for 2022.
 Note URL change!
 Please remember to make a PR with your nice apps, raspberry pi projects, etc. And my favorite part of this whole thing, the students who get super excited about coding something.

 Update: Have finally hit 10k RPM for 2022 as well!